NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 **Annually, when moved to a new location, or after repair:** Maintenance, calibration, and cleaning should be conducted at least annually by a qualified independent technician.
 Calibrations should be performed using ASTM Type 1, Class 1 or 2 weights.
 ### Colorimetric Devices
+Colorimetric devices include spectrophotometers or any piece of equipment using a spectrophotometer detector (e.g., Thermoscientific Gallery Plus)

 **Daily when in use:** Verify blank reading.
 Document results and any abnormalities noted.

 **Annually:** Wavelength settings on spectrophotometers should be verified at least annually with color standards and records retained with the equipment's maintenance log and be available for inspection.